memgraph/docs/docs/reference-guide/streams/transformation-modules/overview.md

 slug: /reference-guide/streams/transformation-modules
 ---

+In order to create a transformation module, you need to:
+1. Create a [python](./api/python-api.md) or a [c](./api/c-api.md) file (module)
+2. Save it into the Memgraph's `query-modules` directory, default: `/usr/lib/memgraph/query_modules`
+3. Load it into Memgraph either on start up (automatically), or by running a `CALL mg.load` query

 Memgraph supports user-defined transformations in **C** and **Python** that act on data received from a streaming engine.
 These transformations are grouped into modules called **Transformation modules** which can then